Rouhollah/ng-truncate-link/README.md

-# LinkWithTruncateText directive
+# ng-truncate-link directive
-When you add this module to your project , you have a directive and a filter.
-You can use this directive for both a link and a simple text. with the filter you have, you can simply truncate the text.
+You can use this directive for both a link and a plain text, and with the filter you have, you can simply truncate the text.

-### Syntax
+### Syntax for directive
 ```
 <ng-truncate-link
                   link="about.html" or {{item.Address}}